Workshop 2: Advanced Techniques and Recent Developments in Distance Sampling

 - simulation of different sampling designs and violation of modelling assumptions to examine relative performance of distance sampling estimators under varying conditions

 The workshop will be a combination of lectures and computer sessions, with considerable time for discussion.

-The workshop will begin Monday 17th, with registration at CREEM from 08:30 and will finish 1700 on Thursday, 20th August.
+The workshop will begin at 09:00 on Monday 25th, with registration at CREEM from 08:30 and will finish at lunch time on Thursday, 28th.

 The workshop is intended for scientists who already have experience with distance sampling methods.
 We anticipate a mix of biologists and applied statisticians.
 To gain maximum benefit from the workshop, biologists and ecologists should have some quantitative training, including basic statistical methods, survey design and “conventional” distance sampling theory.

 We will assume that participants are familiar with PCs running Microsoft Windows.
 Participants are welcome bring their own portable computers (see Information for registrants for minimum requirements).
-Familiarity with the software Distance would be an advantage, but is not essential.
+Familiarity with the software Distance (version 4 or later) would be an advantage, but is not essential.

-We stress that this course is not intended for those starting out with distance sampling; in this case we recommend attending the four day introductory workshop held the prior week.
-There is little overlap in content between workshops and we anticipate many participants will wish to take both.
+We stress that this course is not intended for those starting out with distance sampling; in this case we recommend attending the three day workshop held immediately prior to this one.
+There is almost no overlap in content between workshops and we anticipate many participants will wish to take both.
 If you are in any doubt which of the workshops is more suitable for you, we urge you to contact the workshop instructors to discuss your requirements.